 Dr. Nakissa Sadrieh joined FDA 29 years ago and has held many positions including reviewer, supervisor, associate director and director within FDA.
 Her current job is that of senior advisor for new approach methodologies in the office of new drugs in CDER, where she works on projects to facilitate the implementation of NAMs in regulatory decision making and prediction of drug safety.
 Nakissa has a PhD in toxicology from Rutgers University and did a postdoc at the National Cancer Institute at NIH.

-Join Us Live (Only) for an Online Roundtable Discussing the Barriers, Breakthroughs and Road to Adoption for New Approach Methodologies (NAMs)
+Roundtable Discussing the Barriers, Breakthroughs and Road to Adoption for New Approach Methodologies (NAMs)

 Regulatory agencies and industry innovators are accelerating the push to utilize scientifically validated New Approach Methodologies (NAMs), which aim to provide more human-relevant preclinical drug safety and efficacy data while eliminating unnecessary animal testing.
-Over the past decade, we’ve seen rapid scientific progress in the development of NAMs, but we are now entering a pivotal phase as we transition into implementation.
+Over the past decade, we’ve seen rapid scientific progress in the development of NAMs, but we are now entering a pivotal phase as we transition into widespread implementation.

 PJ Devine is a Scientific Director in Discovery Toxicology in the department of Pharmaceutical Candidate Optimization at Bristol Myers Squibb.
 PJ worked in Preclinical Safety at Novartis from 2010-2022, initially focusing on investigating endocrine and reproductive toxicity, and has expanded his focus over the years.
 He joined Discovery Toxicology at Bristol Myers Squibb in March of 2022.
 PJ helps drug discovery teams select the best drug candidates to move forward, driving the safety evaluations leading to first-in-human studies.
 Research has involved using both simple and complex in vitro models, as well in vivo models, derisking potential target liabilities and examining mechanisms of toxicity that have been seen in preclinical studies or the clinic.
 PJ is involved in cross-industry consortia involving evaluating complex in vitro models (IQ MPS) and safety aspects of targeted protein degraders (HESI TPD).